openpnp/openpnp/Contact-Probing-Nozzle.md

 {False:M400         ; Wait until machine has stopped }
 {False:M114.2       ; Report current realtime position, as M114 does not report rotation }
 ```
+Note, we are using M400 followed by M114.2 instead of plain M114 because Smoothieware does not report the rotation axis with M114.
+That's an ugly HACK, I will try to find a better solution soon.

 You need to define the POSITION_REPORT_REGEX to read back the probed Z i.e. to get OpenPNP back in sync with the machine position after probing.